Automating Rigid Origami Design

 \section{Abstract}

-While rigid origami has shown potential in a large diversity of engineering applications, current rigid origami crease pattern designs mostly rely on known tessellations.
-This leaves a potential gap in performance as the space of rigidly foldable crease patterns is far larger than these tessellations would suggest.
-In this work, we build upon the recently developed principle of three units method to formulate rigid origami design as a discrete optimization problem.
+Rigid origami has shown potential in large diversity of practical applications.
+However, current rigid origami crease pattern design mostly relies on known tessellations.
+This strongly limits the diversity and novelty of patterns that can be created.
+In this work, we build upon the recently developed principle of three units method to formulate rigid origami design as a discrete optimization problem, the rigid origami game.
 Our implementation allows for a simple definition of diverse objectives and thereby expands the potential of rigid origami further to optimized, application-specific crease patterns.
-We benchmark a diverse set of search methods in several shape approximation tasks to validate our model and showcase the flexibility of our formulation through four illustrative case studies.
-Results show that using our proposed problem formulation one can successfully approximate a variety of target shapes.
-Moreover, by specifying custom reward functions, we can find patterns, which result in novel, foldable designs for everyday objects.
+We showcase the flexibility of our formulation through use of a diverse set of search methods in several illustrative case studies.
+We are not only able to construct various patterns that approximate given target shapes, but to also specify abstract, function-based rewards which result in novel, foldable and functional designs for everyday objects.